bitaniya9/task-1/README.md

 # task-1
 SOLID
-Single Responsibility princile: the Notification class handles more than one thing.
+Single Responsibility principle: the Notification class handles more than one thing.